strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 # Unit testing

-In this guide we will see how you can run basic unit tests for a Strapi application using a testing framework.
+Running unit tests in a Strapi application can be done with [Jest](https://jestjs.io/) and [Supertest](https://github.com/visionmedia/supertest), with an SQLite database.
+This documentation describes an API endpoint unit test and an API endpoint unit test with authorization.
+Refer to the testing framework documentation for other use cases.

 ::: tip
-In this example we will use [Jest](https://jestjs.io/) Testing Framework with a focus on simplicity and [Supertest](https://github.com/visionmedia/supertest) Super-agent driven library for testing node.js HTTP servers using a fluent API
+In this example we will use  Testing Framework with a focus on simplicity and Super-agent driven library for testing node.js HTTP servers using a fluent API
 :::

 :::caution